junxit/us-congress-bills-110/bill.md

 >   - **(2)** *Report and improvement plans*
 >     - **(A)** *Report* An agency conducting a self-assessment shall report the findings of the self-assessment to the relevant policy council, policy committee, governing body, and Secretary.
 Each self-assessment shall identify areas of strength and weakness.
 >     - **(B)** *Improvement plan* The agency shall develop and report to the Secretary an improvement plan approved by the governing body of the agency to strengthen any areas identified in the self-assessment as weaknesses or in need of improvement.
->   - **(3)** *Ongoing monitoring* Each Head Start agency, delegate Head Start agency, and entity that carries out an Early Head Start program a shall establish and implement procedures for the ongoing monitoring of their respective programs, to ensure that the operations of the programs work toward meeting program goals and objectives and Head Start performance standards.
+>   - **(3)** *Ongoing monitoring* Each Head Start agency, delegate Head Start agency, and entity that carries out an Early Head Start program shall establish and implement procedures for the ongoing monitoring of their respective programs, to ensure that the operations of the programs work toward meeting program goals and objectives and Head Start performance standards.
 > - **(h)** *Enrollment reporting requirement*
 >   - **(1)** Head Start agencies shall report on a regular basis to the Secretary—
 >     - **(A)** the actual enrollment in such program; and